-New regulations became effective January 1, 2017, which replaced the previously required core surplus and total surplus ratios with common equity tier 1, tier 1 capital, and total capital risk-based capital ratios.
+New regulations became effective January 1, 2017, which replaced the previously required core surplus and total surplus ratios with common equity tier 1, tier 1 capital and total capital risk-based capital ratios.
 The new regulations also added tier 1 leverage and unallocated retained earnings and equivalents (UREE) ratios.
 The permanent capital ratio continues to remain in effect, with some modifications to align with the new regulations.
 Under regulations governing minimum permanent capital adequacy and other capitalization issues, the Association is required to maintain a minimum adjusted permanent capital of 7.0 percent of risk-adjusted assets as defined by the FCA.
 The permanent capital ratio measures available at-risk capital relative to risk-adjusted assets and off-balance-sheet contingencies.
 The ratio is an indicator of the institution's financial capacity to absorb potential losses beyond that provided in the allowance for loss accounts.
-The Association's permanent capital ratio at December 31, 2018, 2017 and 2016 was 14.9 percent, 13.2 percent and 14.9 percent, respectively.
+The Association's permanent capital ratio at December 31, 2019, 2018 and 2017 was 14.2 percent, 14.9 percent and 13.2 percent, respectively.

 Under the new regulations, the Association is required to maintain a minimum common equity tier 1 (CET1), tier 1 capital and total capital ratios of 4.5 percent, 6.0 percent and 8.0 percent, along with a capital conservation buffer of 2.5 percent applicable to each ratio, respectively.
-The 2.5 percent capital conservation buffer will be phased in over a three-year period ending on December 31, 2019.
-The Association's common equity tier 1 ratio at December 31, 2018 and 2017 was 14.8 percent and 13.2 percent, respectively.
-The tier 1 capital ratio at December 31, 2018 and 2017 was 14.8 percent and 13.2 percent, respectively.
-The total capital ratio was 15.1 percent and 13.5 percent at December 31, 2018 and 2017, respectively.
+The 2.5 percent capital conservation buffer was phased in over a three-year period ending on December 31, 2019.
+The Association's common equity tier 1 ratio at December 31, 2019, 2018 and 2017 was 14.2 percent, 14.8 percent and 13.2 percent, respectively.
+The tier 1 capital ratio at December 31, 2019, 2018 and 2017 was 14.2 percent, 14.8 percent and 13.2 percent, respectively.
+The total capital ratio was 14.5 percent, 15.1 percent and 13.5 percent at December 31, 2019, 2018 and 2017, respectively.
 Under the new regulations, the Association is required to maintain a minimum tier 1 leverage ratio of 4.0 percent, along with a leverage buffer of 1.0 percent, and a minimum unallocated retained earnings equivalents (UREE) leverage ratio of 1.5 percent.
-The Association's tier 1 leverage ratio at December 31, 2018 and 2017 was 14.6 percent and 12.7 percent, respectively.
-The UREE leverage ratio was 10.6 percent and 9.2 percent at December 31, 2018 and 2017, respectively.
+The Association's tier 1 leverage ratio at December 31, 2019, 2018 and 2017 was 14.0 percent, 14.6 percent and 12.7 percent, respectively.
+The UREE leverage ratio at December 31, 2019, 2018 and 2017 was 14.0 percent, 14.6 percent and 12.7 percent, respectively.
+The UREE leverage ratio was 10.6 percent, 10.6 percent and 9.2 percent at December 31, 2019, 2018 and 2017, respectively.